Bar Business Plan Home

 What Are the Main Types of Bars?

 There are many types of bar businesses.
 Many bars are on the more affordable side and are known as dive bars.
+Sports bars are also a very popular business option.
 There are also posh and luxurious bars that offer high-end alcoholic drinks.
-There are trendy bars that offer the latest trends in alcohol offerings and many bars are location-focused and are unique to the area of town or location that it is in.
+There are trendy bars that offer the latest trends in cocktail and beer offerings.
+Other bars are location-focused and are unique to the area of town or location that it is in.
 Many bars also serve food as an option to accompany the alcoholic drink choices.

 What Are the Main Sources of Revenue and Expenses for a Bar?